folio-org/folio-org.github.io/community/index.md

 ### Engineering core team

-The engineering core team sets strategic direction for technical architecture in the FOLIO software:
+The engineering core team sets the strategic direction for technical architecture in the FOLIO software:

 - Sebastian Hammer (project lead)